albertodev01/equations/README.md

 final List<double> guesses = solutions.guesses;
 ```

-Note that certain algorithms don't always guarantee to converge to the correct root so read the documentation carefully before choosing the method.
+Certain algorithms don't always guarantee to converge to the correct root so carefully read the documentation before choosing the method.

 # Systems of equations

 Use one of the following classes to solve systems of linear equations.
-Note that only real coefficients are allowed (so `double` is ok but `Complex` isn't) and you must define `N` equations in `N` variables (so a **square** matrix is needed).
+Only real coefficients are allowed (so `double` is ok but `Complex` isn't) and you must define `N` equations in `N` variables (so **square** matrices only are allowed).
 This package supports the following algorithms:

 | Solver name           | Iterative method   |
 |:---------------------:|:------------------:|